Implementation of CEIAG

 Where appropriate, speakers are invited into the school to enhance and enrich the experiences of our learners, and we also have an ongoing partnership agreement with Careerwise and Together for Children.

 College and Apprenticeship Applications

 Prospectuses and application forms for the most popular local colleges are made available to the learners through the school library, Guidance Officer and the colleges themselves at a careers fair as early as October.
-The Guidance Officer is available to help learners complete their forms although many students prefer to complete their applications at home with their parents.
+The careers adviser is available to help learners complete their forms although many students prefer to complete their applications at home with their parents.
 There is the opportunity for providers to hold application clinics on a break time where learners can ask questions about existing applications or make new ones.

 Careers Champions Project

 The DfE Statutory Guidance for schools (March 2015) recommended that schools should achieve a CEIAG Quality Award.

 This is an extract from the Guidance which says:

 67. In developing careers provision for pupils, there are currently three aspects of quality assurance that schools should take into consideration:

 - The quality of the school careers programme.
 The Government recommends that all schools should work towards a Quality Award for careers education, information, advice and guidance as an effective means of carrying out a self-review and evaluation of the school’s programme.
 The national validation, the Quality in Careers Standard, will assist schools to determine an appropriate Quality Award to pursue.

 - The quality of independent careers providers.
 The recognised national quality standard for information, advice and guidance (IAG) services is the matrix Standard.
 To achieve the Standard, organisations will need to demonstrate that they provide a high quality and impartial service.
 Schools can access an online register of organisations accredited to the matrix Standard.